-In 2011, I was a 28-year-old single, professional, and homeowner.
+In 2011, I was a 28-year-old single, professional homeowner.
 Financially, my life was about to get better.
 Unfortunately, I didn’t know it.
-I made a costly mistake.
+I was about to make a costly mistake; Overspending to the tune of $16,000.

 The Setup: Where my overspending started